derat/nup/README.md

 program being present and `projectId` being set in `config.json` as described above.)

-To deploy the App Engine app, run the `deploy.sh` script.
+To deploy the App Engine app and delete old, non-serving versions, run the `deploy.sh` script.

-To delete old, non-serving versions of the app, run `delete_old_versions.sh`.
+Note that App Engine often continues serving stale versions of static files for 10 minutes or more after deploying.
+I think that [this has been broken for a long time](https://issuetracker.google.com/issues/35890923).
+[This Stack Overflow question](https://stackoverflow.com/q/2783082/6882947) has more discussion.

 ## Development and testing